eclipse/vorto/docs/documentation/editors/information-model.md

 1. Create a new function block model named `Switchable` and update it according the following:

 		namespace com.mycompany.fb
 		version 1.0.0
-        functionblock Switchable {
 		displayname "Switch"
 		description "Function block model for Switch"
 		category demo

+		functionblock Switchable {
 			status {
 				optional on as boolean
 			}

 			operations {
 				on()
 				off()
 				toggle()
 			}

 		}

-2. Create a new function block model named `ColorLight` and update it according the following:
+2. Create a new function block model named `ColorLight`, drag and drop the entity model **Color** from **Data Types** into this funciton block model,  and update it according the following:

 		namespace com.mycompany.fb
 		version 1.0.0
-        functionblock ColorLight {
 		displayname "ColorLight"
 		description "A light makes the environment bright and colorful" category hue
+		using com.mycompany.type.Color ; 1.0.0

+		functionblock ColorLight {
 			configuration {
 				optional brightnessLevel as int
+				optional defaultColor as Color
 			}

 			fault {
 				mandatory bulbDefect as boolean "true if the light bulb of the lamp is defect" }

 			operations {
 				setR(r as int)
 				setG(g as int)
 				setB(b as int)
 			}

 		}

-3. Drag and drop the two created and edited function blocks from the **Function Block Models** tab into the information model **PhilipsHue** in the **Information Models** tab to create the reference.
+3. Drag and drop the two created and edited function blocks from the **Function Block Models** tab into the information model **MyLightingDevice** in the **Information Models** tab to create the reference.
    ![Drag and drop from Function Block to Information Model]({{base}}/img/documentation/m2m_tc_drag_drop_function_block_to_information_model.png)
 4. Update the information model according the following:

-        namespace com.philips
+		namespace com.mycompany
 		version 1.0.0
-        using com.mycompany.fb.Switchable ; 1.0.0
-        using com.mycompany.fb.ColorLight ; 1.0.0
-        infomodel PhilipsHue {
 		displayname "PhilipsHue"
 		description "Information model for PhilipsHue"
 		category demo
+		using com.mycompany.fb.Switchable ; 1.0.0
+		using com.mycompany.fb.ColorLight ; 1.0.0

+		infomodel MyLightingDevice {

 			functionblocks {
-                        switchable as Switchable colorlight as ColorLight
+				switchable as Switchable
+				colorlight as ColorLight
 			}
 		}